DennohKim/Quiz-Board-App/README.md

 # Quiz Board App
-#### creating the project, 8/05/2022
+#### creating the project, 15/05/2022
 #### By *Dennis Kimathi*
 ## Description
-The Quiz board App if meant for Premier League fans to test there knowledge of the premier league.
+The Quiz board App if meant for High School Students learning Javascript.

 ## User Stories
+1. As a user, I want to see the multi-choice questions when the website loads.
+You will create the multi-choice questions to be answered on the website.
+Each question should have a number of points awarded when scored right.
+2. As a user, I want to select the answer which I think is correct from the webpage.
+3. As a user, I want to submit my answers when I'm done taking the quiz.
+4. As a user, I want to get the results of what I scored after submitting my answers on the website.

+## Figma Design

+Use the link to find the project design for the project
 ## Setup/Installation Requirements
 To access this project on your local files, you can clone it using these steps
 1. Open your terminal